benji300/joplin-note-tabs/README.md

 ### Automatic (Joplin v1.6.4 and newer)

 - Open Joplin and navigate to `Tools > Options > Plugins`
-- Search for `tabs` and press install
+- Search for the plugin name and press install
 - Restart Joplin to enable the plugin
 - By default the panel will appear on the right side of the screen, see how to [place the panel](#place-the-panel)